An

 KIND TO PETS.

-The picture says "I want to swim in the Pierce
+The picture is captioned: "I want to swim in the Pierce

 Reservoir" sends a message to new pet owners to be